 Both positive correlations and negative correlations (when one variable increases as the other decreases) can be found everywhere you look.
 For example, when you spend more time in sunlight, your chances of getting a sunburn also go up.
 More examples of positive correlations include:

 - The more time you spend running on a treadmill, the more calories you will burn.

 - The longer your hair grows, the more shampoo you will need.

-- The more money she saves, the more financially secure she feels.
+- The more money you save, the more financially secure you feel.

 - As the temperature goes up, ice cream sales also go up.

 - The more gasoline you put in your car, the farther it can go.

 - The longer amount of time you spend in the bath, the more wrinkly your skin becomes.

 - As it snows more, the sales for snow shovels go up.